Margaret River, Western Australia: Surfing breaks

 The Margaret River area has acquired a range of synonyms for the collection of surf breaks nearby, with some 75 breaks along 130 km of coastline.
 Usually significant surfing competitions concentrate their locale to Margarets Main Break (aka Surfers Point) which breaks in the vicinity of Prevelly at the mouth of Margaret River.

 The actual range of surf breaks range from the eastern side of Cape Naturaliste down to just south of Cape Hamelin, and despite web sites and online sources calling the whole Cape Naturaliste to Cape Leeuwin region the Margaret River surfing area, conditions and break types vary along the coast.

 The Cowaramup Bombora ("Cow Bombie") big wave surf break 2 km offshore produces one of the biggest waves in Australia.

 Education

 The town contains four primary schools, Margaret River Primary School, Rapids Landing Primary School, Margaret River Montessori School, and St Thomas More Catholic Primary School, and one high school, Margaret River Senior High School.
 All schools are located within the town itself except for Rapids Landing Primary School, which is located in the suburb of Rapids Landing.

+Media

+Radio stations that broadcast to the town are ABC South West WA, Triple M Southwest and Radio Margaret River, a community-based, not-for-profit station that provides local news, information, and entertainment which broadcast on 101.9 FM and also online.